terminar/permissionsqlite/README.md

 ## Connecting

-For connecting to a MariaDB/MySQL host that is running locally, the `New` function can be used.
-For connecting to a remote server, the `NewWithDSN` function can be used.
+For using a local sqlite database file running locally, the `New` function can be used.

 ## Requirements

-* MariaDB or MySQL
 * Go 1.17 or later

 ## Examples